-Rita Hayen, President, River Hills
+Rita Hayen, Chair, River Hills

 Ms. Hayen has spent her career in the ever-evolving world of energy production and transmission.
 In 2010, she accepted a position for TRC Solutions developing new business primarily focused on hydroelectric power generation and other renewables.
 Before that, She was the Environmental Department Manager for American Transmission Company, where she oversaw environmental function for ATC and worked closely with stakeholders and regulatory agencies to identify collaborative and innovative ways to address environmental protection.
 Prior to ATC, Rita worked for We Energies for 19 years in several roles including power plant engineering and corporate planning.
 Rita has degrees in Mechanical Engineering and an Executive MBA from UW- Milwaukee.
 Rita and her husband, Walter Boeshaar, enjoy gardening and the process of restoring a portion of their yard with swales, rain gardens and native prairie plantings.
 In her spare time, Rita pursues her first love – art.
 She paints, draws, weaves and makes jewelry.

 Thomas Mitchell, Vice Chair, Madison